gcardi/Anafestica/QUICK_TOUR.md

 Now, let's reduce the size of the main form a bit: for example, with the Width property set to 340 and the Height property to 200.

-Next, let's copy into the clipboard the following snippet, then paste it into the main form:
+Next, let's copy into the clipboard the following snippet, then paste it into the main form (right-click on the form then select Edit -> Paste from the context menu).
+This creates the necessary components without needs to drag them from the IDE's component palette:

 ```dfm
 object lblClock: TLabel